INTENSIFICATION IN BARRHAVEN’S CORE

 The application for the new pads in the Marketplace Mall was approved by the City in December 2017.
 The parking lot that has been in existence for the Loblaws grocery store since it was built was providing many more than the required number of parking spaces based on the City of Ottawa Zoning By-law.
 The reduction in parking to allow for the new retail pads has not taken away any of the required parking spaces from the grocery store: there will still be 515 spaces maintained.
 The applicant would have been obligated to produce a traffic and parking study as part of their City planning submission last year.

 The City makes a general development plan for the over all community and then a plan specific to certain areas, in this case the Barrhaven Town Centre.
 That Marketplace mall has always been planned for infill as the community grows.
-It is considered the start of “downtown” Barrhaven where we will continue to see significant intensification over the coming years as a greater number of higher density housing developments continue to be built (new seniors and retirement homes are going up soon in that mall, as well as low and mid rise apartments and mixed-use buildings behind the Loblaws).
+It is considered the start of “downtown” Barrhaven where we will continue to see significant intensification over the coming years as a greater number of higher density housing developments continue to be built (new seniors and retirement homes are going up soon beside that mall, as well as mid rise apartments and mixed-use buildings behind the Walmart this year and, eventually, Loblaws).
 The City is required to meet certain density targets.

 As you can appreciate, Barrhaven is larger than many Ontario municipalities with almost 90,000 people, and growing.
 For decades, the central area has been planned for future development with a dense and more urban-like core/hub that encourages better use of public transit, walkability, etc. and includes urban public meeting space, a main street concept and the cultural hub that Barrhaven is still missing.
 This is the start of that intensification.